Advance Your Back-End Developer Career

 Build advanced development skills and earn credentials from industry leaders

-Skills you'll gain: Jupyter, Automation, Web Scraping, Python Programming, Data Manipulation, Data Import/Export, Scripting, Data Structures, Data Processing, Data Collection, Application Programming Interface (API), Pandas (Python Package), Programming Principles, NumPy, Object Oriented Programming (OOP), Computer Programming
+Skills you'll gain: Jupyter, Web Scraping, Python Programming, Data Collection, Object Oriented Programming (OOP), Pandas (Python Package), Programming Principles, Data Structures, NumPy, Data Processing, Data Manipulation, Application Programming Interface (API), Data Import/Export, Computer Programming, Data Analysis

-Skills you'll gain: Kotlin, Android Development, Android Studio, Unit Testing, Object Oriented Programming (OOP), Mobile Development, Test Driven Development (TDD), Software Testing, Application Development, Functional Design
+Skills you'll gain: Test Driven Development (TDD), Kotlin, Android Development, Unit Testing, Object Oriented Programming (OOP), Program Development, Mobile Development, Application Development, Software Design Patterns, Functional Design

 Ready to take the next step in your back-end development career?
 Roles in computer and information technology earn more than twice the average salary for all occupations, so you have plenty of high-paying career paths to choose from*.
 As a mid-level or advanced back-end developer, you may begin to apply for leadership positions such as a lead software engineer, director of engineering, or senior product manager.
 You could also focus on an industry niche such as blockchain development or obtain the front-end development skill set to become a well-rounded full-stack developer.
 Learn more about how to prepare for more advanced development roles and how Coursera can help: